YUMI exFAT

 What Is YUMI?

-YUMI (Your Universal Multiboot Installer) replaces older tools like the Universal USB Installer and Multiboot ISOs.
-It creates a clean folder structure on the USB drive, storing each ISO in a dedicated directory—so your drive remains both a boot medium and standard storage device.
+YUMI (Your Ultimate Multiboot-USB Installer) replaces older tools like the Universal USB Installer and Multiboot ISOs.
+It creates a clean folder structure on the USB drive, storing each ISO in a dedicated directory, so your drive remains both a boot medium and standard storage device.

 Although originally designed for live Linux environments, YUMI is equally capable of installing Linux or Windows from USB.
 If you encounter any compatibility issues with specific distributions, your feedback helps improve future versions.